kunokdev/cra-runtime-environment-variables/README.md

 echo "API_URL=https//default.dev.api.com" >> .env
 ```

-Then let’s write a small bash script which will read`.env` file and extract
+Then let's write a small bash script which will read`.env` file and extract
 environment variables that will be written into file.
 If you set environment
 variable inside the container, its value will be used, otherwise it will
 fallback to default value from .env file.
 It will create JavaScript file which